btcnhung1299/hcmus-kernel-modules-hook/README.md

 - Create a character device to pass (specifically, read and write) generated number between Linux user-space program and a loadable kernal module (LKM), which is running in Linux kernal space.

 ### 2. System Call Hooking
-- `open` system call: include PID and name of opened file in dmesg
+- `open` system call: include process name and name of opened file in dmesg
-- `write` system call: include PID and name of written file in dmesg
+- `write` system call: include process name and name of written file in dmesg